 Quilter's financial advice services are subject to fundamental regulatory conduct requirements to assure suitability of advisory recommendations.
-Failure to operate effective arrangements to support the delivery of suitable advice could expose Quilter to risks associated with customer detriment, regulatory censure and remediation programmes, and consequential impacts to the Group's business, financial condition and reputation.
-The current scrutiny of the defined benefit transfer advice provided by Lighthouse has increased the risk profile during 2020 given the need to remediate impacted cases where relevant and deliver fair outcomes for customers.
+This risk remains elevated and stable, as Quilter continues to address historic defined benefit transfer advice shortcomings of the acquired Lighthouse Group, as announced by Quilter in 2020.
+Remediation programmes are ongoing to ensure impacted customers receive fair outcomes and to ensure robustness of the control framework to support the ongoing delivery of suitable advice.
+Failure to operate effective arrangements to support the ongoing delivery of suitable advice could expose Quilter to risks associated with customer detriment, regulatory censure and remediation programmes, with consequential impacts to Quilter's business, financial condition and reputation.